rapid-research/nc_pr_virtual_workshop/modules/intro_to_github.md

 * Become familiar with the basics of GitHub and what it provides for collaboration
 * Sign-up for a free GitHub account
 * Identify how GitHub can be used to support Hurricane research
+* Discover Hydroshare as a resource for finding, analyzing, and sharing water data

 ## Agenda